Real-Time Dam Levels

 Agricultural & Economic Significance

-Beyond standard municipal supply, Lake Ross is a vital asset for the regional agricultural economy in Queensland.
+Agriculture in the surrounding areas of Queensland depends heavily on the water security provided by Lake Ross.
 Irrigation allocations are directly tied to these storage metrics.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context